joakim/iota-uri-scheme/README.md

 #### Operating system integration

-IOTA GUI clients **SHOULD** register themselves as the handler for the `iota` URI scheme by default if no other handler is already registered.
+IOTA clients **SHOULD** register themselves as the handler for the `iota` URI scheme by default if no other handler is already registered.
 If there is already a registered handler, the client **MAY** prompt the user to change it once when they first run the client.

-#### Rules for handling URIs
+#### Handling URIs

 IOTA clients **MUST NOT** act on URIs without getting the user's authorization.

 IOTA clients **SHOULD** require the user to manually approve each transfer individually, though in some cases they **MAY** allow the user to automatically make this decision.

+#### Displaying the value

+IOTA clients **MAY** display the value in any format that is not intended to deceive the user.

+IOTA clients **SHOULD** choose a format that is foremost least confusing, and only after that the format that is most reasonable given the value specified.

 ## Forward compatibility